Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/pure-math-sandbox/multiplication-terminal-digits.md

 > <img width="600" height="511" alt="Screenshot 2025-09-16 at 11 03 36 PM" src="https://github.com/user-attachments/assets/774ac56d-2b75-4579-ba5f-086b5710e79c" />

 Woah!
-How does this new behavior change if we expand our range.
+How does this new behavior change if we expand our range?
 Let's try it again, but with 300 as our upper bound.

 ```python
 print(plot_stripped_mult_table_any(10,300,2))